 Internal Hard Disk Drive Cannot Be Recognized by PC in BIOS, help!

 "Hi guys, I'm having this problem that my second hard drive in PC fails to show up in PC.
 I tried some instructions to see whether it can be detected in BIOS, but nothing was found.

 The hard drive even disappeared from BIOS.
 What can I do?
 And how about the data saved in the drive?
 Do you know how to fix such a problem?
 If you do, please let me know.
 Thank you very much."

 BIOS will not be able to detect a hard disk when the hard drive data cable is damaged or improperly connected.
-If the serial ATA or SATA drivers are not properly installed, hard disk is not enabled in BIOS, hard drive keeps spinning up, or the hard drive is corrupted, failing or dying, BIOS may also fail to recognize your hard disk.
+If the serial ATA or SATA drivers are not properly installed, the hard disk is not enabled in BIOS, the hard drive keeps spinning up, or the hard drive is corrupted, failing, or dying, BIOS may also fail to recognize your hard disk.

 |Workable Solutions||Step-by-step Troubleshooting|

 |Recover data from disk||Create a bootable disk > Boot from the bootable USB > Recover...Full steps|

 |Two quick fixes||1.
 Reconnect hard drive; 2.
 Connect the hard drive to another desktop/laptop as a second HDD...Full steps|